 After the leftist group the Bolsheviks took control of Russian military headquarters, the country shifted its previous priorities in order to focus on helping impoverished citizens.
 To that end, foreign affairs official Leon Trotsky tried to spur the Allies toward peace negotiations with the Central Powers but, hearing nothing, eventually settled for an armistice with Germany and Austria.

 Jan.
 8, 1918: President Woodrow Wilson presents Fourteen Points to Congress

-President Wilson’s presentation of his Fourteen Points came just less than a year after the United States became involved in the global conflict.
-The points put forth a groundwork for a global agreement to take hold after the end of the war.
-The agreement included a “general association of nations” which would provide stability and protection for countries of all sizes.
+President Wilson's presentation of his Fourteen Points came just less than a year after the United States became involved in the global conflict.
+The points put forth the groundwork for a global agreement to take hold after the end of the war.
+The agreement included a "general association of nations," which would provide stability and protection for countries of all sizes.

 Feb.
 8, 1918: The Stars and Stripes begins publication

 Gen. John J. Pershing had the idea for a newspaper written by and for the American military forces.
 Stars and Stripes was sent to troops on various battlefields in an attempt to boost morale.
 The paper's first edition had a print run of 1,000 copies, all of which sold out quickly as it found favor with soldiers from all ranks.

 March 1918: Bilingual American women recruited as Hello Girls

 Women had previously been serving the war effort by working for the Red Cross and in roles as canteen girls, but the first major recruitment of women to serve in the military came when Pershing made a call for bilingual women to work as telephone operators.
 Out of nearly 7,000 applicants, 200 women were employed.

 You may also like: Can you answer these real 'Jeopardy!' questions about U.S. military history?